min2ha/ukwa-site/content/target/38762/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# James Kelly – Standing up for Rutherglen, Cambuslang, Halfway and Blantyre

 James Kelly is the Scottish Labour and Co-operative candidate for Rutherglen in the 2016 Scottish Parliamentary election.